How To Nurture Your Inner Child

 Heal Your Magical Child– Your Inner Magician Archetype and Inner Wounded Child.
 Learn why healing your inner alchemist and magician archetype can help you in your life, work, and spiritual business.

-As a therapist who has been a huge fan of Archetypal and Inner Child Healing and Therapy for well over 25 years, I know how powerful healing your magical child is.
-Especially as a healer and coach who helps many magician alchemist archetypes with their business.
-I am very familiar with the beautiful light and shadow aspects of the magical child.
+I am very familiar with some of the most beautiful light and disruptive shadow aspects of the magical child.
 The powerful gifts of the alchemist and magician But equally the common sabotaging patterns when the Alchemist is coming from a state of fear, anxiety, trauma, lack, or rejection.

-But Inner Child Therapy just like any form of deep soul and trauma work should always be done by someone who has the right skill set.
-Make sure you choose a therapist or healer who understands and is qualified and experienced to work at deep soul level and with trauma.
 Unfortunately, I have witnessed and been on the other side of Inner Child work by healers who hadn’t a clue what they were doing.
 Who had no understanding or experience of working with trauma, no understanding of the psychological damage they can do when they don’t approach Inner Child Healing in a safe effective therapeutic way?

 Building Connection With Your Magical Child

-With any type of Inner Child work, it is important that the initial connection with the inner child is built on trust.
-Sometimes especially in those who have suffered a lot of trauma, that connection takes patience and time.
-Without that initial connection and trust, you will struggle to not just make life-long shifts but you can actually push the inner child into more hiding.
+With any type of Inner Child work, the initial connection with the inner child must be built on trust.
+Especially in those who have suffered a lot of trauma, building strong inner child connections can take patience and time.

-How To Connect With Your Your Magical Child
+How To Connect With Your Magical Child

 Heal Your Magical Child, Your Inner Child